A new Kernel Regression approach for Robustified $L_2$ Boosting: Contributions to Boosting

-\begin{assumption} The covariate density $f(\cdot)$ of $X$ has a continuous $(p+1)(b+1)$-derivative on a compact support, $\mathcal{I}=[0, 1]$, and $\underset{x \in \mathcal{I}}{\inf} f(x) > 0$. \end{assumption} \begin{assumption} The kernel $K(\cdot)$ is a bounded symmetric density function with bounded support $[-1,1]$ and satisfies Lipschitz condition.
-The bandwidth $h \rightarrow 0$ and $n h / (\ln n)^2 \rightarrow \infty$ as $n \rightarrow \infty$. \end{assumption} \begin{assumption} The function $m(\cdot)$ is $2(p+1)(b+1)$ times continuously differentiable. \end{assumption} In the nonparametric smoothing literature, the assumptions \ref{as:1-x}, \ref{as:2-ker-h}, and \ref{as:m-4th} for $b=0$ are conventional.
-They are mild conditions on design density and kernel functions, for example, please refer to \citep{di2008boosting,park2009}.
-Assumption \ref{as:m-4th} is required for the projection-based estimators to achieve bias reduction, please see \citet{hua08analysis, hua14local}.
+\begin{assumption} The covariate density $f(\cdot)$ of $X$ has at least two continuous derivatives on a compact support, $\mathcal{I}=[0, 1]$, and $\underset{x \in \mathcal{I}}{\inf} f(x) > 0$. \end{assumption} \begin{assumption} The kernel $K(\cdot)$ is a bounded symmetric density function with bounded support $[-1,1]$ and satisfies Lipschitz condition.
+The bandwidth $h \rightarrow 0$ and $n h / (\ln n)^2 \rightarrow \infty$ as $n \rightarrow \infty$. \end{assumption} The assumption \ref{as:2-ker-h} is common in the nonparametric smoothing literature.
+It is a mild condition on the kernel function, for example, please refer to \citet{hua14local} and \citet{park2009}.
+Assumptions \ref{as:1-x} is a mild condition on the design density which is required for the projection-based estimators to achieve bias reduction, please see \citet{hua08analysis} and \citet{hua14local}.